How to Pack to Go Abroad

 What NOT to Bring

 Your student accommodations do not have towels.
 Champlain staff abroad do not recommend bringing your own because they will take up so much space in your suitcase.
 The program staff will show you places to purchase new ones, as well as any detergent you may need for the washing machines.
+However, when I visited Ireland for the summer program, I decided to bring my extra large swim towel as well as a washcloth and hair towel, which I felt was worth the space.

 What to Bring

 When I go on a trip, I take my suitcase, a backpack, and a crossbody bag, such as a purse.
 The suitcase will be checked and will stay at my accommodations, but the backpack can come with me and the purse will never leave my side.
-Additionally, I wear my most comfortable clothes, a sweatshirt, and walking shoes when I’m going to the airport or train station.
+Also, I wear my most comfortable clothes, a sweatshirt, and walking shoes when I’m going to the airport or train station.

 Suitcase – to conserve space, I recommend rolling up your clothes rather than folding them